 Remember, you don’t have to be an expert in everything when you start out in practice.
 But by knowing what AAOE offers, you know where to go when you need it.

 Explore AAOE now.

-About the author: Arvind Saini, MD, MBA, is a comprehensive ophthalmologist practicing in Escondido, Calif. and a member of the Academy’s Young Ophthalmologist Committee and the AAOE Board of Directors.
+About the author: Arvind Saini, MD, MBA, is a comprehensive ophthalmologist practicing in Escondido, Calif. and a member of the Academy’s Young Ophthalmologist Committee and a former member of the AAOE Board of Directors.